loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 **Step #4**: Upload your first post!
 Tools: [`Markdown tutorial`](https://www.markdowntutorial.com/), [`Disqus`](https://disqus.com/)
-How: Uploading a post using Jekyll is very easy, you just need to create a new _article.markdown_ or _article.md_ (same) file and add it to the right folder in your website directory once you're done, that's it!
-Your new article will then be added to your blog and visible in your feed.
-You can also make it possible to interact with your readers by enabling Disqus, Google or Facebook comments.
+How: Uploading a post using Jekyll is very easy, you just need to create a new _article.markdown_ or _article.md_ (same) file and add it to the right folder in your website directory once you're done writing your article, that's it!
+Your new article will then be added to your blog and be visible in your feed.
+Finally, you can also make it possible to interact with your readers by enabling Disqus, Google or Facebook comments.
-Note that you can either edit your website on your computer and upload it to your server, or, if you use my configuration, directly on your Github repository.
+Note that you can either edit your website on your computer and upload it to your server, or, if you use my configuration, edit it directly on your Github repository.
 <br><br>

 ## Bottom line: